-- Click Join domain.
+- Click Join Domain.
 The Canary will perform sanity checks, including looking up domain details.
 If any of these fail, you will be notified and the join process will halt.
 Resolve the failures before trying again.

-- If the tests pass, then you will be prompted for credentials of a user who is allowed to join machines to the domain.
+- If the tests pass, then you will be prompted for the credentials of a user who is allowed to join machines to the domain.
 Enter the credentials then click Join domain.